 All temporary and permanent land-take on private property is shown on the property drawings that accompany the Railway Order application.
-Potential impacts on property due to ground settlement are addressed in the Soil and Geology chapters of this EIS (Volume 2, Chapter 17).
+Potential impacts on property due to ground settlement are addressed in the Soil and Geology chapter of this EIS (Volume 2, Chapter 9).

 In some cases, acquisition of properties is undertaken to reduce the potential for negative impacts on residents during construction.
-In this context, the acquisition of properties is considered to be a mitigation measure (as well as an impact) and is assessed as such in other appropriate EIS chapters e.g. Noise, Vibration and Archaeology, Architectural Heritage and Cultural Heritage
+In this context, the acquisition of properties is considered to be a mitigation measure (as well as an impact) and is assessed as such in other chapters of this EIS e.g. Noise, Vibration and Archaeology, Architectural Heritage and Cultural Heritage (Volume 2, Chapters 4, 5 and 15 respectively).